 Both involve organisms breaking down the carbohydrates they consume to pull out the oxygen that helps make up each carbohydrate molecule.
 In doing so, they produce waste products, lactic acid in the case of bacteria, and a combination of ethyl alcohol and CO2 gas in the case of yeast.

 In ethyl alcohol fermentation, yeast organisms consume sugar and produce ethyl alcohol, which is what gives beer, wine and spirits their kick, and CO2 gas, which is what causes bread to rise.

 Lactic acid fermentation is carried on by the bacteria in yogurt, such as lactobacillus acidophilus.
 In this process, the bacteria consume lactose, a sugar in milk, and convert that into oxygen for themselves with a waste product of lactic acid.
 It's this acid that gives yogurt its tangy flavor.

 Lactic Acid Fermentation

 Lactic acid fermentation is the type of fermentation at work when making fermented foods like kimchi and sauerkraut.
 How it works is that foods like cabbage are submerged in a salty brine.
 Salt kills bacteria that cause food spoilage, but doesn't harm lactobacillus bacteria, which are present pretty much everywhere, including on cabbage and other foods.
 So after a while of soaking in this salty brine, the lactobacillus go to work converting the carbohydrates in the vegetables into lactic acid, which in turn aids in preservation while also imparting a tangy flavor.
-Tofu, miso, soy sauce, and even ketchup and pepperoni are also made using lactic acid fermentation.
+Tofu, miso, soy sauce, and even ketchup, pepperoni, and hot sauce are also made using lactic acid fermentation.